What Happens If You Are Not At Fault In A Car Accident?

 What “Not At Fault” Means In Utah?

-The at-fault driver must meet Utah’s threshold in order to be held liable for pain and suffering damages.
+The injured person must meet Utah’s threshold in order to be held liable for pain and suffering damages.
 You qualify if your medical bills go over $3,000 or if you suffer serious harm like permanent disfigurement, permanent disability, or broken bones.

 This setup aims to get quick medical coverage first, then let seriously hurt people pursue the full value of their claim.
 In short, “not at fault” means the other driver’s negligence caused the crash, and once the threshold rules are met, you can seek money from that driver’s insurer for all losses the law allows.